aleen42/PersonalWiki/post/how_to_draw/how_to_draw.md

 #### 1.4 Calibration parameters

-As the requirement gets more and more complicated, we may find that data of paths cannot fit the case at all, when we want to scale and resize, or move graphics in Canvas.
+As the requirement gets more and more complicated, we may find that data of paths cannot fit the case at all, when we want to scale and resize or move graphics in Canvas.

 ##### **1.4.1 Why we need calibration parameters?**